anjtoanj/SalesforcePlaywrightTypescript/README.md

 ---

-TO IMPROVE / MODIFY NOTES
+----TO IMPROVE / MODIFY NOTES

-Login.spec.ts
+-Login.spec.ts

 1. "TC : Verify if Enter key moves focus from username -> password -> Login Button"
     //REWRITE THIS TEST > THIS IS NOT THE RIGHT WAY TO DO IT -- TO DO LATER